microsoft/fhir-proxy/docs/updating-fhir-proxy.md

 ![change-deployment-cntr2](images/update/change-deployment-cntr2.png)

-3. Complete the form using __https://github.com/microsoft/fhir-proxy__, __main__ and __Public__ repo then select __Save__.
+3. Complete the form using __https://github.com/microsoft/fhir-proxy__.
+Select the __main__ and __Public__ repo and then click __Save__.

 ![change-deployment-cntr3](images/update/change-deployment-cntr3.png)

-4. Validate the deployment success via the Logs
+4. Validate the deployment success via the Logs.

 ![deployment-cntr-logs](images/update/deployment-cntr-logs.png)

 ## Private Link FHIR Proxy Deployment
-There are multiple methods to updating Azure Functions, for security reasons though a deployment process must be used.
+There are multiple methods of updating Azure Functions.
+For security reasons, a deployment process must be used.

 [Zip Deply](https://docs.microsoft.com/en-us/azure/azure-functions/functions-deployment-technologies#zip-deploy)
 Zip deploy is the recommended deployment technology for Azure Functions.

 Use zip deploy to push a .zip file that contains your function app to Azure.
-Optionally, you can set your app to start running from package, or specify that a remote build occurs.
+Optionally, you can set your app to start running from a package, or specify that a remote build occurs.

 [Continuous Deployment](https://docs.microsoft.com/en-us/azure/azure-functions/functions-continuous-deployment)
-With Private Networks, the repo source must be accessible to the private network
+With Private Networks, the repo source must be accessible to the private network.

 ---